emscripten-core/emscripten/site/source/docs/porting/guidelines/portability_guidelines.rst

 	.. note:: Should the JavaScript standards bodies add shared state to web workers, multithreaded code would become possible to support.

 -  Code that relies on endianness is non-portable (both on native builds on different CPUs and using Emscripten).
 -  Code that relies on x86 alignment behavior.
 X86 allows unaligned reads and writes (so for example you can read a 16-bit value from a non-even address), but other architectures do not (ARM will raise ``SIGILL``).
 For Emscripten-generated JavaScript the behavior is undefined.
 If you build your code with ``SAFE_HEAP=1`` then you will get a clear runtime exception, see :ref:`Debugging`.

-	.. note:: The `UNALIGNED_MEMORY <https://github.com/kripken/emscripten/blob/master/src/settings.js#L99>`_ code generation mode can support unaligned code like this, but it is very slow.

 -  Code that uses low-level features of the native environment.
 For example, native stack manipulation in conjunction with ``setjmp``/``longjmp`` (we support normal ``setjmp``/``longjmp``, but not with stack replacing etc.)
 -  Code that scans registers or the stack.
 This won't work because a variable in a register or on the stack may be held in a JavaScript local variable (which cannot be scanned).